naver/ludvig/README.md

-# LUDVIG: Learning-free Uplifting of 2D Visual features to Gaussian Splatting scenes
+# LUDVIG: Learning-free Uplifting of 2D Visual features to Gaussian Splatting scenes (ICCV 2025)

-This repository contains code for [LUDVIG: Learning-free Uplifting of 2D Visual features to Gaussian Splatting scenes](https://juliettemarrie.github.io/ludvig/).
-LUDVIG uses a learning-free approach to uplift visual features from models such as DINOv2, SAM and CLIP into 3D Gaussian Splatting scenes.
-It refines 3D features, such as coarse segmentation masks, based on a graph diffusion process that incorporates the 3D geomtry of the scene and DINOv2 feature similarities.
+This repository contains code for [LUDVIG: Learning-free Uplifting of 2D Visual features to Gaussian Splatting scenes](https://juliettemarrie.github.io/ludvig/), published at **ICCV 2025**.
+LUDVIG uses a learning-free approach to uplift visual features from models such as DINOv2, SAM, and CLIP into 3D Gaussian Splatting scenes.
+It refines 3D features, such as coarse segmentation masks, based on a graph diffusion process that incorporates the 3D geometry of the scene and DINOv2 feature similarities.
 We evaluate on foreground/background and open-vocabulary object segmentation tasks.

 ![LUDVIG Main Figure](figure.png)